timbryandev/timbryan-dev/_posts/get-started-with-deno.md

 - I'll also be assuming you're using a Mac and VSCode (as I am), but I'll try and keep instructions as broad as possible to support as many varied setups as possible.

-- At the time of writing, everything is correct as of Deno V1.8.3.
-Given Deno is still relatively young, some parts of this article may no longer be correct and may need updating as and when needed.
+- Everything in this article is deemed fit for use with Deno v[1.11.1](https://github.com/denoland/deno/releases/tag/v1.11.1).
+Given Deno is still relatively young, some parts of this article may no longer be correct and may require updating as and when needed.

 ## What is Deno?

-Like NodeJs, Deno is a technology we can use to write "server-side Javascript".
+Like Node, Deno is a technology we can use to write "server-side Javascript".
 In many ways, it is extremely close to Node and I consider it to be a spiritual successor to Node.
-It shares the same creator and uses the V8 Javascript engine but differs in that it is implemented in Rust and supports both WebAssembly and Typescript by default (no need for a `tsconfig.json` or any other setup process!).
+It shares the same creator and uses the V8 Javascript engine but differs in that it is implemented in Rust rather than C++ and supports both WebAssembly and Typescript by default (no need for a `tsconfig.json` or any other setup process!
+However, you can include one for your specific needs).

-We even have support for some current [web standard APIs](https://github.com/denoland/deno/blob/main/cli/dts/lib.deno.shared_globals.d.ts) such as `fetch`, `addEventListener`, `removeEventListener`, `setInterval`, `clearInterval`, `dispatchEvent` and even has a `window` object that allows us to listen for lifecycle events such as
+Deno tries to be as browser-friendly by supporting as many of the current [web standard APIs](https://github.com/denoland/deno/blob/main/cli/dts/lib.deno.shared_globals.d.ts) as possible, such as `fetch`, `addEventListener`, `removeEventListener`, `setInterval`, `clearInterval`, `dispatchEvent` and even has a `window` object that allows us to listen for lifecycle events such as

 ```javascript
 window.onload = (e) => console.log("Howdy 🤠");
 ```

+One of the goals of the project was to avoid inventing new APIs, which was a requirement in 2009 by Node for handling operations like `require`ing modules before the ES6 import/export syntax existed which is why there was a focus on being browser-friendly.
+However, there are some APIs that it does need to invent for file i/o like Node's top-level `FS` operations (most of which are available in the standard library).
+However, Deno differs again as Deno's FS implementation is achieved by a compatibility layer as opposed to writing C++ addons as Node requires)

-The most common use case I've seen for Deno is combining the pros of its server-side capabilities with ExpressJS for full-stack typescript applications, but the only real hands-on experience I've had with it is for building little tools for process automation and document transformations (generating CSVs, automate big copy/paste jobs etc...) but essentially whatever you can do with Node, Deno should be able to do it just as well!
+A common use case I've seen for Deno is combining the pros of its server-side capabilities with ExpressJS for full-stack typescript applications, but the only hands-on experience I've had with it is for building little tools for process automation and document transformations (generating CSVs, automate big copy/paste jobs etc...) but essentially whatever you can do with Node, Deno should be able to do it just as well!

 ### Deno's Standard Library & Third-Party Modules